andrew-m/side-scroller/GameSpecification.md

 2.4 Collision Detection

-    Player-Blob Collision: If the player's spaceship collides with a blob, the player loses a life.
+    Player-Blob Collision: If the player's spaceship collides with a blob, the blob is destroyed and the player loses a life.
+After collision, the player enters a 'ghost state' for 2 seconds, during which they flash (appearing and disappearing rapidly) and are immune to collisions with other blobs.
+While in ghost state, blobs that collide with the player pass through harmlessly and are not destroyed.
     Projectile-Blob Collision: If a projectile collides with a blob, the blob is destroyed, and the player earns points.

 3. Game Elements